rrelief/YiPLU/README.md

-# YiPLU
+# Gyftyy

-Young Professional Social Media Network
+The gifting community.